molarmanful/talking-heads/README.md

 RES: ZEUS, I find you tolerable.
 ```

-This prompt attempts to ensure that responses are in-character and "clean."
+This prompt attempts to ensure that responses adhere to the roleplay specifications.

 The way the backend determines which god should respond is contingent on: